 All SMTD international undergraduate students spend the first three days with the Office of New Student Programs, then join us for SMTD-specific programming.

 Graduate students will complete SEVIS processing on campus as part of orientation, then complete the placement tests and programming for all SMTD graduate students.

 If you are not a U.S. citizen and will need an F-1 visa, the U-M is required by U.S. government regulations to obtain documentation that proves you have adequate financial resources to pay your expenses for the duration of your program.
 Please select your academic area to learn more about the visa process.

 The Fall 2021 semester starts on August 30, 2021.
 Students should arrange travel so that they arrive no more than 30 days prior to that date.

-SMTD will prepare the immigration documents separately from your offer of admission.
-You will be required to submit a Financial Resource Statement, which will be sent or emailed to you if you decide to accept an offer of admission.
+SMTD will prepare the immigration documents separately from your offer of admission after you accept an offer of admission.
 You will need to submit certified documents of financial support in English.
 All of the required documents are listed on the Financial Resource Statement.
 It will be prepared using the U.S. Government SEVIS system.
 All of this must take place in the summer before the first semester begins.

 - 2021 Financial Resources Statement

 - Supporting Financial Documents

-- Copy of your passport page with biographical information and expiration date
+- Copy of your passport page with biographical information, photograph, and expiration date

 Additional Documents for Students Already Attending School in the USA